Pere Marquette 1223: History

-After retirement, the engine was moved to New Buffalo, Michigan, to be scrapped.
+After retirement, No. 1223 was moved to New Buffalo, Michigan, to be scrapped.
 However, it was repainted and moved in 1960 for display at the state fairgrounds in Detroit.
 The money for that was provided by the donations collected by school children around the Detroit Area.
-In 1980, Michigan state fair officials wanted to expand the grandstands but the locomotive stood in the way.
+In 1980, Michigan state fair officials wanted to expand the grandstands, but the locomotive stood in the way.
 The city of Grand Haven won the bidding process.
-With the help of the Michigan National Guard as well as Grand Trunk Western and Chessie System railroads, it was moved to Grand Haven in 1981.
+With the help of the Michigan National Guard as well as Grand Trunk Western and Chessie System railroads, No. 1223 was moved to Grand Haven in 1981.

 In 1982, the West Michigan Railroad Historical Society acquired the PM steel boxcar #72222 and cosmetically restored it and joined the engine on static display.
-Considering the number of years that it has stood out in the elements, it would be an expensive and time-consuming project to restore it to operation.
-However, It received a full cosmetic restoration in 1989.
-That same year, the PM caboose #986 was also purchased and would join the engine on static display.
+Considering the number of years that it has stood out in the elements, No. 1223 would be an expensive and time-consuming project to restore it to operation.
+However, it received a full cosmetic restoration in 1989.
+That same year, PM caboose #986 was also purchased and would join No. 1223 on static display.

 The locomotive was added to the National Register of Historic Places on December 7, 2000.

-On February 28, 2020, the engine and the rest of the display was vandalized, with the locomotive being spray-painted several times and a caboose door kicked in.
+On February 28, 2020, the rest of the display was vandalized, with No. 1223 being spray-painted several times and a caboose door kicked in.